paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

   (C) Nothing in this paragraph supplants the authority of the Secretary to conduct inspections otherwise permitted under this chapter in order to ensure compliance with this chapter.

-**(b) Written report to owner; copy to Secretary** Upon completion of any such inspection of a factory, warehouse, consulting laboratory, or other establishment, and prior to leaving the premises, the officer or employee making the inspection shall give to the owner, operator, or agent in charge a report in writing setting forth any conditions or practices observed by him which, in his judgment, indicate that any food, drug, device, tobacco product, or cosmetic in such establishment (1) consists in whole or in part of any filthy, putrid, or decomposed substance, or (2) has been prepared, packed, or held under insanitary conditions whereby it may have become contaminated with filth, or whereby it may have been rendered injurious to health.
+**(b) Written report to owner; copy to Secretary**

+(1) Upon completion of any such inspection of a factory, warehouse, consulting laboratory, or other establishment, and prior to leaving the premises, the officer or employee making the inspection shall give to the owner, operator, or agent in charge a report in writing setting forth any conditions or practices observed by him which, in his judgment, indicate that any food, drug, device, tobacco product, or cosmetic in such establishment (A) consists in whole or in part of any filthy, putrid, or decomposed substance, or (B) has been prepared, packed, or held under insanitary conditions whereby it may have become contaminated with filth, or whereby it may have been rendered injurious to health.
 A copy of such report shall be sent promptly to the Secretary.

+(2) In carrying out this subsection with respect to any establishment manufacturing a drug approved under subsection (c) or (j) of [section 355 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355) for which a notification has been submitted in accordance with [section 356c of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-356c) is, or has been in the last 5 years, listed on the drug shortage list under [section 356e of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-356e), or that is described in [section 355(j)(11)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section355/j/11/A&num=0&edition=prelim), a copy of the report shall be sent promptly to the appropriate offices of the Food and Drug Administration with expertise regarding drug shortages.

 **(c) Receipt for samples taken** If the officer or employee making any such inspection of a factory, warehouse, or other establishment has obtained any sample in the course of the inspection, upon completion of the inspection and prior to leaving the premises he shall give to the owner, operator, or agent in charge a receipt describing the samples obtained.